 - The other two depart from the newer terminal, Paeso 60, in the hotel zone on Calle 60 and 35 (currently 7:15am and 10:45am).
 Tickets cost around 500 pesos and the journey time is between 5 hours 5 hours 30 minutes.

 - Noreste (from Terminal Noreste) and Oriente (from Merida Tame) also operate buses to Chiquila – they leave at 10:15am and 10:30am.

-How to get to Holbox tip: there is a one hour time difference between Merida and Valladolid and Holbox.
+How to get to Holbox tip: there is a one hour time difference between Merida and Valladolid and Holbox at certain times of the year.
 Remember to allow for the time difference when planning your trip!

 4 | How to get to Isla Holbox by Colectivo

 Shared minibus style buses, known as Colectivo, operate across the Yucatan and there are some services to Chiquila from both Cancun and Playa del Carmen.
 Make sure to confirm the Colectivo times at the time you plan to travel:

 - Cancun: departs from Soriana Supermarket in the center of Cancun.
 Current departure times are 12pm, 1pm and 6:30pm, the journey time is 2 hours 30 minutes and cost is 250 pesos.

 - Playa Del Carmen: departs from av 20 calle 2 norte in the center of Playa Del Carmen.
 Current departure times are 8:30am,10:30am, 3:30pm and 6:30pm, the journey time is 2 hours 30 minutes and cost is 250 pesos.

 5 | How to get to Isla Holbox by Plane